 Risk tolerance breaks down into roughly four categories:

-- Low risk: When you have a low risk tolerance, it means that you would be happy to exchange very low returns for minimal likelihood of loss and fewer fluctuations in underlying values.
+- Low risk: When you have a low-risk tolerance, it means that you would be happy to exchange very low returns for the minimal likelihood of loss and fewer fluctuations in underlying values.

 - Medium risk: You are willing to sustain some potential for losses in return for a higher likelihood of gains.
 You are also willing to deal with moderate fluctuation in your investment’s values.

 - High risk: You are comfortable with the possibility that you could lose everything because the allure